ITRS-Group/cordial/tools/geneos/README.md

 * Keep it simple through the [Principle of least astonishment](https://en.wikipedia.org/wiki/Principle_of_least_astonishment)
 * Help you use automation tools with Geneos

+## Documentation Note

+Please note that this README file and the embedded usage documentation are not always fully up-to-date and there will be small, possibly annoying or confusing, differences between functionality and this documentation.
+The command help text listing available flags is however generated from the code itself and should be generally up-to-date, except in those cases where internal behaviour doesn't match the flag - once again apologies.
+As this is an OSS project contributions are more than welcome, but will probably involve reading code rather than correcting grammar and spelling.

 ## Getting Started

 ### Download the binary